 What is ECommerce Fraud?

 E-commerce fraud is a type of fraud that occurs during an online transaction.
-There are many different types of e-commerce fraud, but the most common is credit card fraud.
+There are many types of e-commerce fraud, but the most common is credit card fraud.
 This occurs when a thief uses a stolen or counterfeit credit card to make a purchase online.
-Here, we have categorized e-commerce fraud into five different types that you should be aware of.
+Here, we have categorized e-commerce fraud into five types you should be aware of.

 Credit Card Fraud